Anydev-Team/blogspace-hanoi/blogs/1/content.md

-# Architecture of Blogspace Hanoi
+# Architecture of Blogspace Lite

-In this document, we will discuss the architecture of Blogspace Hanoi, a blog platform for students in Hanoi.
-The platform is designed to be simple, lightweight, and easy to use, with a focus on content creation and sharing.
+In this document, we will discuss the architecture of Blogspace Lite, a blog platform develop for open-source projects.
+The platform is designed to be simple, lightweight, and easy to use, with a focus on content creation, documentation and sharing.

 ## Overview

-Blogspace Hanoi is a static website using git and GitHub Pages for hosting.
+Blogspace Lite is a static website using git and GitHub Pages for hosting.
 In order to create an easy to develop and maintain, we do have to define file structure and rules for writing content, furthermore, we also have also define some of collaboration rules for contributors and members.

 ## File Structure

-The file structure of Blogspace Hanoi is as follows:
+The file structure of Blogspace Lite is as follows:

 ```
-blogspace-hanoi/
+blogspace-lite/
 ├── blogs/
 │   ├── 1/
 │   │   ├── content.md